Meeting and surpassing all audience expectations every day.

 I don't know, folks.

-Well, we've got to take a quick time out.
+We've got to take a quick timeout.

 And your phone calls are coming up, I promise.